Blake1194/ai-os/projects/project-001-local-assistant.md

 3. compare implementation options and choose a first direction
 4. define build breakdown, contracts, validation, and storage rules
 5. prepare the implementation layer structure
-6. execute the first build-oriented task for the MVP
+6. create the implementation-preparation task set for intake, routing, memory, and reporting
+7. begin the first actual implementation step
-7. test assistant-oriented task routing in live use
+8. test assistant-oriented task routing in live use
-8. add more local-first components later
+9. add more local-first components later

 ## Current Milestone Status
 - blueprint and project scope: complete